fraune/fraune/README.md

 - 🔭 I’m currently working on several mobile, web, and AI projects
 - 🌱 I’m currently learning MediaPipe Tasks and Graphs
 - 👯 I’m looking to collaborate on mobile ML
-- 🤔 I’m looking for help funding my moonshot
+- 🤔 I’m looking for help with project funding
 - 💬 Ask me about Bluetooth LE and SwiftUI
 - 🦋 How to reach me: [@fraune.bsky.social](https://bsky.app/profile/fraune.bsky.social)
 - 😄 Pronouns: any pronouns